elprices/brantu-dev-test/README.md

 ### Brief ###

-* You are required to design a module that upload a .CSV file through an http request,
+* You are required to design a module that takes a .CSV file through an http request,
 * parse it, map data types and save it in a database architecture that you design based
 * on the info that exist on the file.
 * The delivery should not be more than 5 days from the invite date.